Bioconductor/BBS/Doc/GPU-enabled-builds.md

 ## 3. Set up the GPU-enabled builds

-WORK-IN-PROGRESS!

-Some tweaks to the BBS code will be needed to support the GPU-enabled builds.

-In the short term, these builds are going to run as _standalone_ builds i.e. they will run independently of the daily builds, will have their own schedule, and will produce their own build report.
+For now these builds are running as _standalone_ builds i.e. they run independently of the daily builds, with their own schedule, and they produce their own build report.
 The only thing that they share with the software daily builds is that they will propagate the package source tarballs to the software repo.